 The outdoor terrace stretches more than 300ft out into the sea; it features two pools, including a saltwater infinity pool that seems to melt into the horizon.

-This is definitely one of the most luxurious hotels across the GCC, and maybe even across the whole world!
+This is definitely one of the most luxurious hotels in the GCC, and maybe even across the whole world!

 One&Only The Palm, Dubai, United Arab Emirates

-One of the most luxurious hotels across the GCC region, and also one of the most secluded beachside resorts.
+One of the most luxurious hotels in the GCC region, and also one of the most secluded beachside resorts.

 Provided you want peace and quiet, the location on the westernmost tip of the The Palm’s crescent is hard to top.
 The resort offers spectacular views of Dubai Marina and the Jumeirah Beach Residence waterfront.